qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 <img src="/imgs/ripsew.png">
 </div>

+For the first time doing RIP-Seq, in addition to the experimental group, a positive control can also be done, which is an antibody interacting with known RNA.
+The input should definitely be saved, and IgG can also be saved, but IgG is mainly used for qPCR validation (PCR various RNAs in the IgG pull-down samples), and the positive control is mainly used for qPCR validation as well.
+For qPCR validation, target primers need to be designed, such as the target RNA of your antibody-binding protein, the known interacting RNA with your antibody-binding protein, and the RNA interacting with the antibody of the positive control.

+When sending for sequencing, typically only the experimental group and input are sequenced.

+Additionally, peak calling and differential peak analysis in RIP-Seq are two different things.
+Peak calling is comparing the experimental group and input samples, identifying specific protein-DNA interaction regions within each group, which is a question of presence or absence.

+On the other hand, differential peak analysis is a biological question, typically involving three experimental groups vs. three treatment groups, each compared with their own input after which peaks are extracted.
+Then, peaks from the experimental group and the treatment group are compared to see if there is differential expression.

+In the qPCR graph, the y-axis is the ratio of RIP/Input, usually around 2%.
+Then, generally speaking, if the experiment is higher than 2%, and higher than the qPCR positive control (the same antibody), and five times higher than IgG, it is considered to have interaction.
+Here we are looking at presence or absence.
+It is not necessarily much higher than input, depending on the antibody, and it is even possible to be lower than input.

 ## RNA-Binding Proteins (RBPs)

 RNA-binding proteins (RBPs) play a crucial role in various aspects of RNA metabolism and gene regulation.
 They interact with different types of RNA molecules, influencing their function, localization, stability, and processing.